Unity-Technologies/com.unity.material-switch/Documentation~/material-switch-clip.md

 and it contains two sections:
 1. The global properties section
    To override the same properties of all materials related to the track with the same values.
-2. The per material panels
+2. The per material section
    To override the material property of each material separately.